mmoise/imdb/README.md

  titleId, seasonNumber, and EpisodeNumber to ensure a unique row
 * Cast represents the relationship between an Actor and a Title.
 It will not be its own Entity but instead be represented as a Join table between Title and Actor.
 It will be stored as a list of Actors on the Title object
+* The default column length of 255 is enough for all string values

 #### Implementation Steps
 1. Determined that I only needed to import the **title.basics.tsv**, **title.episode.tsv**, **title.principals.tsv**,